 The first thing you’ll want to take care of after stepping aboard is your belongings.
 Ask the crew for a secure dry spot for your things.
 If there’s one thing every first-time angler underestimates, it’s how wet and slimy things can get.

-As you set out from the dock, the mate or guide will most likely give you a run-down of the equipment onboard.
-Depending on the fishing technique, you’ll be using one or more rods, bait and/or lure setups, etc. Make sure to pay attention to what the crew tells you, as this can be the difference between a full or empty cooler.
+This might seem like lost time, but you can use these moments wisely.
+You’re charter fishing for the first time, so feel free to ask all your questions and learn about the fishing you’ll do.
+As you set out from the dock, your mate or guide will usually give you a run-down of the equipment.
+Depending on the technique, you’ll be using one or more rods, bait and/or lure setups, etc. Pay attention to what the crew tells you, and ask, ask, ask away!

-What do I do with the Fish?
+What do I do with the fish?

 After the Trip

-The last thing you should do to round off your first fishing trip is write a review for your guide.
-Most people like to wait a day to let the dust settle and gather their thoughts.
+All good things must come to an end.
+Luckily, with fishing, you can always come back and wet your line another day.
+The final thing you should do to round off your first fishing trip is write a review for your guide.
+Most people like to wait a day to let the dust settle and gather their thoughts and photos.